temporalio/sdk-python/README.md

 The time-skipping `temporalio.testing.WorkflowEnvironment` can be created via the static async `start_time_skipping()`.
 This internally downloads the Temporal time-skipping test server to a temporary directory if it doesn't already exist, then starts the test server which has special APIs for skipping time.

+**NOTE:** The time-skipping test environment does not work on ARM.
+The SDK will try to download the x64 binary on macOS for use with the Intel emulator, but for Linux or Windows ARM there will be no proper time-skipping test server at this time.

 ##### Automatic Time Skipping